Steam Deck Repair by Post UK 2026: How celltech Mail-In Service Works

 Can I send a Steam Deck by post for repair in the UK?

-Yes — celltech is a UK-wide mail-in specialist, so no local shop is needed.
-Book at /repair/gaming/handheld, pack the Deck in a rigid box with bubble wrap, and post via Royal Mail Special Delivery.
+Yes — we run a nationwide mail-in bench, so a local shop is not part of the equation.
+Book at /repair/gaming/handheld, pad the Deck into a rigid box (sticks protected, MicroSD out), and send it on Royal Mail Special Delivery.

 Which postage service should I use for a Steam Deck repair?

-Royal Mail Special Delivery Guaranteed — tracked and insured, which is the right service for a high-value device.
-Do not use standard 1st or 2nd class post, and declare the parcel as a gaming handheld containing a lithium battery.
+Royal Mail Special Delivery Guaranteed — tracked and insured to the value of the device, which standard 1st and 2nd class are not.
+Declare it at the counter as a gaming handheld containing a lithium battery, and we return it the same way.

 Is it safe to post a Steam Deck — will it get damaged?

-Yes, with proper packing: a rigid outer box (the original is ideal) with around five centimetres of bubble wrap all round, the MicroSD card removed, and a booking-referenced note inside.
-We return it the same way, tracked and insured.
+Yes, packed properly.
+A rigid outer box (the original is ideal), around five centimetres of bubble wrap built up around the protruding thumbsticks and over the screen, the MicroSD card removed, and a reference note inside.
+It comes home tracked and insured.

 Do I need to include the charger or accessories?

-No — do not send loose accessories (charger, dock, case) unless we have specifically asked for them.
-Just the Deck, with the MicroSD card removed and a note carrying your booking reference.
+No — keep the charger, dock and case at home unless we have specifically asked for them.
+Send the Deck alone, MicroSD removed, with a note carrying your booking reference.

 What happens if my Steam Deck can't be repaired?

-Standard repairs are pay-on-completion — if we cannot fix it, you do not pay for it.
-For board-level work you pay only the diagnostic fee if the fault cannot be repaired.
-We discuss the alternatives honestly, with no surprise bill.
+Standard repairs are pay-on-completion, so if we cannot fix it you pay nothing.
+On board-level work the only charge is the diagnostic fee if the fault cannot be repaired.
+We go through the alternatives honestly, with no surprise on the invoice.

 How long is the guarantee after a mail-in repair?

-27 months on screens, batteries, sticks, fans and other mechanical repairs — more than double the 12 months most independents offer — and 9 months on USB-C port work.
-Board-level work carries 120 days.
-We tell you exactly which tier applies before any work starts.
+27 months on the screen, battery, thumbsticks, fan and other mechanical repairs — better than double the 12 months most independents offer — and 9 months on USB-C port work.
+Board-level work carries 120 days, and we confirm the tier before starting.